Farming shade-grown coffee benefits bean quality and encourages biodiversity in the surrounding environment.

 Survey the jungle canopy from above on a thrilling zip-lining excursion.

 Meander past stacks of tropical fruits and spices at the local market.

 Zip through the trees on an excursion that will have you swinging over rivers and waterfalls on lines that reach up to 600 feet.

-Join the lodge’s bird expert for a walk through the grounds and the coffee farm, where some 130 species have been seen.
-Look for motmots, tanagers, parakeets, and much more, and learn how to distinguish their songs.
+Join the lodge’s bird expert for a walk through the grounds, where some 130 species have been seen, including motmots, tanagers, parakeets, and many others.

-Back at the lodge, try your hand at creating some Costa Rican dishes—with a gourmet twist, during an afternoon cooking class with the lodge’s chef de cuisine, Rubén Villegas.
+Try your hand at creating some Costa Rican dishes—with a gourmet twist—during a cooking class with the lodge’s chef de cuisine.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.